RTK-Query-Redux-toolkit

 • Support React Hooks.

-• It is added as middleware and provides powerful React Hooks to help fetch your data.
+• Adding it as middleware empowers React Hooks to assist in fetching your data.

 Fetching and Caching data with RTK Query

-I suppose now you understand what RTK Query is and also the reasons behind its intro.
-Now we understand the fetch and cache data using RTK queries.
+Now you understand RTK Query and the reasons behind its intro.
+Now, we understand the fetch and cache data using RTK queries.

 1. Data Fetching